rkuykendall/marvelous/docs/index.rst

 Introduction
 ------------

+Marvelous was created to make it easy to write small but powerful scripts which leverage the Marvel API, such as reading lists.
+The original use was to automate a list of Marvel comics weekly releases without having to copy each title manually from the Midtown Comics website.

-This package uses 2 major packages :
+This package uses 2 major libraries :

 - requests for connecting to the Marvel API
 - marshmallow for parsing the response into python objects

-marvelous was created to make it easy to write small but power scripts which leverage the Marvel API, such as reading lists.
-The original use was to automate a list of Marvel comics weekly releases without having to copy each title manually from the Midtown Comics website.

 Instantiating API